 Curlew is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Curlew is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Curlew who work in teaching (34.69%), healthcare suport services (32.65%), and office and administrative support (30.61%).

-Because of many things, Curlew is a great place for families with children to consider.
-First of all, many other families with children live here, making Curlew a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Curlew has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Curlew is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Curlew’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Being a small town, Curlew does not have a public transit system used by locals to get to and from work.

-The population of Curlew overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Curlew, 24.49% have at least a bachelor's degree.
+The education level of Curlew citizens is a little higher than the average for US cities and towns: 24.49% of adults in Curlew have at least a bachelor's degree.

 The per capita income in Curlew in 2022 was $35,931, which is middle income relative to Washington, and upper middle income relative to the rest of the US.
 This equates to an annual income of $143,724 for a family of four.
 However, Curlew contains both very wealthy and poor people as well.